RealBusinessAccount/RealBusinessAccount/README.md

 - Hi, I’m Anachronaut!
-- I like doing things with my computer.
+- Sometimes, I like doing things with my computer.

-At the moment, anything I put up here is just me messing around.
+This is where I put projects that I think are interesting enough to share with others.

 <!---
 RealBusinessAccount/RealBusinessAccount is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.